open5e/open5e/README.md

 # install dependencies
 $ npm install # Or yarn install

+# Optional: point it at a real API by setting API_URL=https:someurl.com
-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:3000.
+If you
 $ npm run dev
 ```

 Other build options:
 ```
 # build for production and launch server
-$ npm run build
 $ npm start

 # generate static project